 AGAINST: Richard Lanigan, Chiropractor in Kingston, UK, and blogger: www.vaccination.co.uk

 “Arguably antibiotics were the greatest medical discovery of the 20th century and saved millions of lives.
-Unfortunately, over-prescribing – especially for viral conditions like colds – has led to some strains of bacteria mutating and becoming resistant to antibiotics and these bacteria now pose a major threat to public health.
+Unfortunately, over-prescribing – especially for viral conditions like colds – has led to some strains of bacteria where to buy diazepam 5mg mutating and becoming resistant to antibiotics and these bacteria now pose a major threat to public health.

 As was first observed with antibiotics, vaccines seemed like a brilliant discovery.
 In 1798, millions were dying from smallpox.
 Edward Jenner observed that the women milking cows were uniquely not catching the disease and concluded that getting a mild version of the disease from cows was protecting the milkmaids from contracting small pox and set about developing a vaccine.